-- 1. It is best if the formal complaint is made as soon as possible, but must be lodged within 28 calendar days after the beginning of the next fall or spring semester after receipt of the disputed grade. - 2.
+- 1. It is best if the formal complaint is made as soon as possible, but must be lodged within 28 calendar days after the first day of the fall or spring semester immediately following the semester for which the disputed grade was received. - 2.
 The complaint must be in writing with full explanation and supporting materials.
 If the complaint is not against a chair, it should be sent to the chair of the department to which the instructor belongs.
 If it is against a chair; it should be sent to the dean. - 3.
 The chair or dean reviews the case, based on all relevant information, and determines whether the complaint involves an alleged violation either of the Academic Integrity Policy or other university policy.
 If so, the complaint is referred to the Campus Life Committee or the University Dispute Resolution Committee, as appropriate. - 4.
 The chair or dean may refer a blind copy of the student's coursework to one or more qualified external graders.
 The external grader will report his or her findings to the chair or dean. - 5.
 After reviewing all relevant materials, the chair or dean will submit a written recommendation for the resolution of the dispute to the student and the instructor.
 This recommendation will be advisory only.
-The instructor will have no obligation to follow the recommendation, but should inform the student, the chair, and the dean.
+The instructor will have no obligation to follow the recommendation, but should inform the student, the chair, and the dean of his or her decision.
 The instructor's decision about the grade will be final. - 6.
-If questions arise about the application of this policy, the chair or dean may request additional review by the division's chairs' council.
+If questions arise about the application of this policy (during the process 1-5), the chair or dean may request additional review by the division's chairs' council.